 6. Himalayan Darshan Point

-The view point lies at an altitude of 2000 metres and offers magnificent views of the Himalayan mountain peaks and valleys below.
+The viewpoint lies at an altitude of 2000 meters and offers magnificent views of the Himalayan mountain peaks and valleys below.

 Timings:6 am to 5 pm